 If you want a protection product, such as life insurance, they will need to know how much you are willing to pay each month.

-    You will have to explain any policies and/or investments you already have in place and how they are performing.
+You will have to tell the adviser about any policies or investments you already have and how they are performing.

 This should include savings, investments, ISAs, mortgages or other loans, pension provision and insurance.

 Make sure you bring up-to-date information about these to your first meeting.
 The more information you provide, the more accurate your financial plan should be.